annahauk/NYBG/README.md

 - [ ] Performance

 > [!NOTE]
+> Our data was previously seperated into 3 datasets.
+> Training data with 81,946 rows and 5 columns.
+> Validation data with 10,244 rows and 5 columns.
-> Our data contains 28022 rows and 50 columns.
+> Test data with 30,690 rows and 2 columns.

 ## **EDA**